MaximeNP6/CookBook/cookbook/java/README.md

 This code takes the id of a target (with the getTargetFromUnicity's informations) and send it a pre-created message (the idMessage) in your account.
-To use this code you must import the Java JSON library : http://www.java2s.com/Code/JarDownload/java/java-json.jar.zip How install Java JSON library on Eclipse :
--Right click the Project
+To use this code you must import the Java JSON library : http://www.java2s.com/Code/JarDownload/java/java-json.jar.zip How install Java JSON library on Eclipse : -> Right click the Project -> Build Path -> Configure build path -> Select Libraries tab -> Click Add External Libraries/JARs -> Select the Jar file Download
--Build Path
--Configure build path
--Select Libraries tab
--Click Add External Libraries/JARs
--Select the Jar file Download

 Webhooks to listen clicks and openings.